TWUOnline/far-centre-guides/pages/03.fhss/06.phil-210-contemporary-ethical-issues/01.course-overview-and-syllabus/docs.md

 ### University Standard Grading System
-The Standard Grading System can be found at the University Homepage > Academics > Academic Calendar > Academic Information > Grading Practices     University Homepage > Academics > Academic Calendar > Academic Information > Grading Practices.
+The Standard Grading System can be found on the TWU website at https://www.twu.ca/about/university-standard-grading-system (https://www.twu.ca/about/university-standard-grading-system)

 ### Students with a Disability